echeran/smile-of-murugan/webbook/chapter14.md

 commentary to Iṟaiyaṉār's *Akapporu*!
 (8th Cent.).
-Later, medieval commentators, Nacciṉārkkiṉiyar (14th Cent.) and Pērāciriyar (ca. 1300 A.D.), narrate a number of Agastya-stories and make him the "Sage of Potiyil".
-2 This Agastya, however, whether he existed or not,³ is a very different person (and legendary hero) from the Siddha Akattiyar.
-It is obvious that one or more Siddhas assumed the name of the ancient, legendary *ṛṣi*, and there exists a number of works on medicine and alchemy, but also poetic works, ascribed to an Akattiyar.4
+Later, medieval commentators, Nacciṉārkkiṉiyar (14th Cent.) and Pērāciriyar (ca. 1300 A.D.), narrate a number of Agastya-stories and make him the "Sage of Potiyil".[^potiyil] This Agastya, however, whether he existed or not,[^whether-akattiyan-existed] is a very different person (and legendary hero) from the Siddha Akattiyar.
+It is obvious that one or more Siddhas assumed the name of the ancient, legendary *ṛṣi*, and there exists a number of works on medicine and alchemy, but also poetic works, ascribed to an Akattiyar.[^multiple-works-of-poetry-medicine-alchemy]

-Some of the medical works contain fascinating details.
-Thus e.g. in 1 *Editio* M. V. Venugopala Pillai contains *Akastiyar ňāṉam* I-IV (pp.
+[^akattiyan-ascribed-source]: *Editio* M. V. Venugopala Pillai contains *Akastiyar ňāṉam* I-IV (pp.
 277 ff) and *Akastiyar ňāṉam* V (p.
 559).

-2 Potiyil is the southernmost mountain of the Western Ghats, the Bettigo of Ptolemy.
+[^potiyil]: Potiyil is the southernmost mountain of the Western Ghats, the Bettigo of Ptolemy.

-3 Cf. T. P. Meenakshisundaran (ed.
+[^whether-akattiyan-existed]: Cf. T. P. Meenakshisundaran (ed.
 The *Tamil Plutarch)*: "Agastya as a historical figure is no more than a will o' the wisp but as a tradition he wields an influence which is felt in all walks of Tamilian life".

-4 That *this* Agastya was a very late author may be seen from two works ascribed to him, *Irunurṛaňcu* (a medical treatise) and *Pūraṇacuttiram* (alchemy) in which he speaks about syphilis as *parankiviyāti* “Frankish disease", and about quick-silver as *parańki paṣanam* “Frankish remedy”.
+[^multiple-works-of-poetry-medicine-alchemy]: That *this* Agastya was a very late author may be seen from two works ascribed to him, *Irunurṛaňcu* (a medical treatise) and *Pūraṇacuttiram* (alchemy) in which he speaks about syphilis as *parankiviyāti* “Frankish disease", and about quick-silver as *parańki paṣanam* “Frankish remedy”.

-Akattiyar's *Kurunāṭiccūttiram*, 1 the author discusses seminal animalcules, discovered in Western medicine by Ludwig Hamm in 1677.2 Akattiyar is also said to have performed the trephination of the skull.
+Some of the medical works contain fascinating details.
+Thus e.g. in Akattiyar's *Kurunāṭiccūttiram*,[^Kurunāṭiccūttiram] the author discusses seminal animalcules, discovered in Western medicine by Ludwig Hamm in 1677.[^rediscovered-by-west-much-later] Akattiyar is also said to have performed the trephination of the skull.

+[^Kurunāṭiccūttiram]: Cf. Robert's *Oriental Illustrations* of the *Sacred* Scriptures, p.
+281.

+[^rediscovered-by-west-much-later]: Cf. *English Cyclopaedia, Biography,* vol. III, p.
+871. Cf. also W. Taylor, *Oriental Historical Manuscripts*, in the *Tamil Language*, Vol. I, Madras, 1835, pp. 135, 172, 175, and *Madras Journal* of *Literature and* Science, vol.
+IX, p.
+161.

 This brings us to a brief discussion of the *cittavaittiyam* or the system of Siddha medicine in Tamilnad.
 It belongs here only